-In this paper, we apply the conventional and new HAR tests to the CAPM using an updated sample that extends from 1965-2004.
+In this paper, we apply the conventional and new HAR tests to the CAPM using data for the period 1965-2004.
+We applied the conventional and new HAR tests to settings with ten size-sorted stock portfolios as well as settings with 15, 20 and 25 size and book-to-market sorted portfolios.
 Consistent with the evidence in previous studies cited above, the conventional HAR test with asymptotic P-values rejects the CAPM for most five-year and ten-year sub-periods at the usual significance levels.
 By contrast, the null is not rejected by the new HAR tests with asymptotic P-values for most of the sub-periods.